A Generalisation of the Capstan Equation and a Comparison Against Kikuchi and Oden's Model for Coulomb's Law of Static Friction: Generalising the Capstan Equation

-To investigate the behaviour of an elastic body at the boundary, one must know its stress at the boundary: note where stress is analogous to the boundary force divided by its contact area.
-Now, let $F^\alpha$ be the frictional forces and $F^3$ be the normal reaction force at the contact region, where the contact region described by the surface $x^3=0$ in curvilinear coordinates $\boldsymbol(x^1, x^2, x^3\boldsymbol) \in \mathbb{R}^3$, where $\mathbb{R}^k$ is the $k$th-dimensional curvilinear space.
-Then, the friction law (\ref{FrictionLaw01}) can be expressed in the curvilinear space as $F_\alpha F^\alpha = \mu_F^2 F_3 F^3$.
-Dividing this equation by the contact area twice is analogous to $\tau_3^\alpha\tau_\alpha^3 = \mu_F^2 \tau^3_3\tau^3_3$, where $\tau_3^j$ are normal stresses at the contact surface.
-If one assumes that one is dealing with a very thin structure (i.e. a true-membrane: a two-dimensional elastic body), then the notion of normal stress becomes meaningless (for more on true-membranes, we refer the reader to chapter 7 of Libai and Simmonds \cite{libai2005nonlinear}).
-However, note that the stress tensor is constant throughout the normal direction for such thin objects, and thus, dividing our stress based friction equation further by the thickness of the object twice enable us to obtain a relation that is analogous in terms of force densities, i.e. $f_\alpha f^\alpha = \mu_F^2 f_3 f^3$.
-This leads to our hypothesis:
+A \emph{true-membrane} is a planar elastic body (i.e. a 2-dimensional representation of a 3-dimensional thin elastic body with a constant thickness $h$) that is independent of any transverse effects (i.e. cannot admit any normal stresses or normal displacements), that does not resist bending and whose rest configuration is curvilinear (see chapter 7 of Libai and Simmonds \cite{libai2005nonlinear}, and for \emph{shell-membranes} see section 4.5 of Ciarlet \cite{ciarlet2005introduction}).
+Now consider a true-membrane over a curvilinear rigid obstacle, where the contact region described by the surface $x^3=0$ in curvilinear coordinates $\boldsymbol(x^1, x^2, x^3\boldsymbol) \in \mathbb{R}^3$, where $\mathbb{R}^k$ is the $k$-dimensional curvilinear space.
+Note, given that $\boldsymbol T$ is the stress tensor of an elastic body, a true-membrane has the following properties: $\boldsymbol T = \boldsymbol T (x^1, x^2)$, i.e. the stress tensor is a function of the planar coordinates only; $T^{3j} = 0$, $\forall j$, i.e. all normal components of the stress tensor are identically zero; and, for any constant values of $x^1$ and $x^2$, the only non-zero components of the stress tensor $T^{\alpha \beta}$ is constant $\forall x^3 \in [0,h]$, i.e. the planar stress components of the stress tensor are constant through the thickness of the membrane.
+Now, with some elementary tensor calculus, the friction law (\ref{FrictionLaw01}) can be expressed in the curvilinear space as $F_\alpha F^\alpha = (\mu_F)^2 F_3 F^3$.
+Dividing this equation by the contact area twice is analogous to $\tau_3^\alpha\tau_\alpha^3 = (\mu_F)^2 \tau^3_3\tau^3_3$, where $\tau_3^j = T_3^j|_{x^3=0}$ are normal stresses at the contact surface.
+As we are considering a true-membrane, the notion of normal stress becomes meaningless.
+However, note that the stress tensor is constant throughout the normal direction for such thin bodies, and thus, dividing our stress based friction equation further by the thickness of the body twice results in $f_{r\alpha} f^\alpha_r= (\mu_F)^2 f_{r3} f^3_r$, where $f^\alpha_r$ is the frictional force densities and $f^3_r$ is the normal reaction force density of the true-membrane at the contact region.
+This leads to the following hypothesis: